sectioncritical/bmsnode_firmware/doc/command.md

 ##### Notes

-This parameter is read-only, and cannot be changed with the `SETPARM` command.
+This parameter should be read-only, but this is not enforced by firmware.
+Therefore, the controller can set the board address using SETPARM with this parameter.
+However, the reply packet will have the new address which will appear to be an error or non-response from the board.

-Use the `ADDR` command instead.
+**SETPARM should not be used to set the address parameter.** Use the `ADDR` command instead.

 #### Parameter VSCALE